-SUBJECT: Northwest Seaport Alliance Charter Amendments - Briefing in advance of
+SUBJECT: Northwest Seaport Alliance Charter Amendments - Action

-Action

-A. BRIEFING FOR ACTION TO BE REQUESTED
+A. ACTION REQUESTED

-This briefing provides an overview of amendments to the Northwest Seaport Alliance ("NWSA") Charter as proposed and described below.
-Staff will request adoption of the amendments at the July Managing Member Meeting.
+Adoption of Amendments to the Northwest Seaport Alliance ("NWSA") Charter as proposed and described below.
 Based on the first several complete years of operations, Staff has identified several changes which correct, clarify and or modify various sections to align with the preferred structure of operations.
 The modifications fall into three principle categories: Environmental, Finance, and Litigation Management.
 Details are provided below.